Skip to content

 12.3 QR code payload (keep the QR small)

-Do not embed long multiaddr lists in the QR.
+Do not embed long ICE candidate lists or SDP blobs in the QR.
 Prefer:

 • Short-lived join / pairing token (app-layer, signed or redeemable once).